digitalservice4germany/steuerlotse/README.md

 ## Contributing

 🇬🇧
-Everyone is welcome to contribute the development of the _Steuerlotse_.
+Everyone is welcome to contribute to the development of the _Steuerlotse_.
 You can contribute by opening pull requests, providing documentation or answering questions or giving feedback.
 Please always follow the guidelines and our [Code of Conduct](CODE_OF_CONDUCT.md).